ym820/foreground_window_forcast/index.md

 <br>
 </details>
 <br>

 ## Model Building
-To get a good sense of how the user interact with their computer, we chose the Hidden Markov Model and Long Short Term Memory model to help us learn patterns from the data.
+To gain insights into how users interact with their computers, we utilized the Hidden Markov Model and Long-Short Term Memory model to identify patterns from the data.
+The Hidden Markov Model is based on Bayes' Theorem and can predict the next application a user will use based on their previous application.
+Assuming conditional independence, we can employ Naive Bayes' Theorem to map out the sequence of applications that a user is likely to use on a given day.
-Task 1.
-Next-App Prediction: Hidden Markov Model<br> In task one, our goal is to predict the next application the user will use based on the previous usage data.<br> Task 2.
-App Duration Prediction: Long Short- Term Memory<br> We focused on using Firefox as the primary application for predicting the duration of usage during a specific hour.<br>

 ### Hidden Markov Model (HMM)